Community Lending and Outside Capital

 Grants to Support Faculty Fellows' Research

 In order to help bring affordable loans to the world’s poorest people, Catholic Relief Services (CRS) has created a network of Savings and Internal Lending Communities (SILCs) around the world.
 While these groups are effective at leveraging local knowledge to make loans with low default risk, demand for loans in SILCs greatly exceeds the supply of available funds.
 This is particularly problematic over the course of the year since the cycle of agriculture often dictates that everyone wants loans at the same time.
 This introduces a serious limitation to the SILC model.
-To address this issue, we propose an intervention where we temporarily inject outside money into the SILC groups during the period when the supply of available funds is lowest.
-We will test this intervention in 100 SILCs in rural western Uganda, and conduct intensive data collection to learn whether or not this intervention changes the default behavior and if the increase in the availability of loans changes the livelihoods of SILC members.
-Gender dynamics are an important consideration in this type of lending, and to better understand how they interact with this intervention we will further implement a lab-in-the-field experiment to determine if results vary according to the gender of the SILC member and the level of financial transparency in his or her household.
+To address this issue, the Ford Program is studying an intervention where we temporarily inject outside money into the SILC groups at the beginning of their cycles, when the supply of available funds is lowest.
+We are testing this intervention using a randomized control trial with 100 SILCs in rural western Uganda, and conducting annual data collection to learn whether or not this intervention changes the default behavior and if the increase in the availability of loans changes the livelihoods of SILC members.
+Gender dynamics are an important consideration in this type of lending, and to better understand how they interact with this intervention we are implementing a lab-in-the-field experiment to determine if results vary according to the gender of the SILC member and the level of financial transparency in his or her household.

 Partner: Uganda Martyrs University